zaskem/slackbot-tempestweather/README.md

 Assuming both commands complete without issue, you can "install" the web request handler for your slash command.
 It is very important to understand that the `requesthandler/index.php` file is _not_ intended to be present at the same location as the rest of the bot source. `requesthandler/index.php` should be copied to the path you specified as the `Request URL` of your slash command and edit line 6 (`$botCodePath`) accordingly.
 This ensures separation between components of the bot (e.g. keeping bot source and keys not publicly-available).

 ### Optional "App Home" Functionality
 If desired, the "App Home Tab" can be easily enabled for this bot.
-Enabling the bot app home tab provides a condensed single-page view of current conditions, a four-hour forecast, and the five-day forecast without invoking any commands, and is refreshed each time the tab is opened.
+Enabling the bot app home tab provides a condensed single-page view of current conditions and alerts, a four-hour forecast, and the five-day forecast without invoking any commands, and is refreshed each time the tab is opened.

 A handful of additional items must be configured to enable the home tab:
 * Enable `Home Tab` on the bot's `App Home` feature settings;